story by Susan Melnyk

 Top Christmas Market Tips:

 1) Dress for the weather!
 Better to remove a few layers because you’re warm then to have to leave early because you’re chilly.
-Warm shoes are a definite must have, as the market takes place outside (unless you sneak into an open restaurant for a bite) and you will be standing or walking around for most of your visit.
+Warm shoes are a definite must-have, as the markets take place outside (unless you sneak into an open restaurant for a bite) and you will be standing or walking around for most of your visit.

 2) Most Christmas markets are standing room only.
 You get some Gluhwein and wander around the market or stand at a table and chat with friends, so wear comfy shoes and do some people-watching with a warm beverage in hand.